oreillymedia/atlas_assets/README.md

 Style Guide
 -----------

-You can visit the style guide documentation included in this gem on[atlas-assets.herokuapp.com](http://atlas-assets.herokuapp.com).
+For reference, visit the online [style guide documentation](http://atlas-assets.herokuapp.com) included in this gem.

 Usage
 -----